camping89/sen07-autotrading/src/tvc-datafeed/docs/project-plan.md

 ## Overview

-This project provides a comprehensive Python application for fetching historical trading data from TradingView using the `tvdatafeed` library.
+This project provides a comprehensive Python application for fetching historical trading data from TradingView using direct WebSocket connections.
 The application is designed to work with TradingView premium accounts to access extended historical data for various trading instruments including XAUUSD (Gold), BTCUSD (Bitcoin), and other major forex and cryptocurrency pairs.

 ## Project Structure